⚒️Escrow Design

 Two Escrow Types

-Trustless Work supports two escrow types:
+We currently support two escrow types:

 1. Single-Release Escrow Multiple milestones, one payout.
 Useful for deposits, one-off jobs, or simple deliveries.